maiaburaad/fastify-log-api/README.md

 # The COPY Experiment

-PostgreSQL `COPY` was explicitly tested because it is often the first recommendation for high-volume ingestion.
+PostgreSQL `COPY` was explicitly tested because it is often one of the first recommendations for high-volume ingestion.

 It did **not** win for this workload.